 Yvonne shared how CCSU benefited from participating in the MSC last year and how they have applied the model back at their institution for gen ed assessment.
 One of the key benefits that CCSU saw with participating in the MSC was its potential adaptability for institutional use, seeing it as providing a “sustainable model to assess general education.”
 She also noted how their participation in the MSC involved greater faculty engagement across campus and can provide evidence for the VSA/College Portrait.
 Too good to be true?

 While the work was not without its challenges, CCSU felt this past year was very successful.
 They were able to collect artifacts from students representing 75% of undergraduate majors from faculty across 45% of their academic departments.
 Building on their collection effort for the MSC, they engaged in local scoring efforts – training faculty to score with the VALUE rubrics.
-With Aqua, Yvonne was able to manage their scoring retreat by herself and had usable results within the month!
+With Outcomes Assessment Projects (formerly Aqua), Yvonne was able to manage their scoring retreat by herself and had usable results within the month!
 The retreat took place in January and she was already in the process of sharing the results with faculty when we met at the conference in February.

 Yvonne’s colleague Jim Mulrooney wasn’t listed as a presenter for the session, but his additions and responses to the questions from his perspective as a faculty member at CCSU involved in their general education scoring effort were great.
 Jim is not new to assessment – I believe he recently reached the end of his tenure as chair of the university’s assessment committee after leading it for six years.
 He echoed the success of the effort and was optimistic for this approach going forward.
 Had they been given the right opportunity, I think he and Yvonne would have shouted from the rafters to all attendees, “we have usable data for general education and you can, too!”